princebond/switchdex/README.md

 ### Using custom Config on the DEX

-If you want to config the app, please read the [CONFIG.md](CONFIG.md) file
+If you want to config the app and markets, please read the [CONFIG.md](CONFIG.md) file